Universal gap statistics for random walks for a class of jump densities: Conclusions

 \section{Conclusions}

-In this paper, we have studied the PDF $P_{k,n}(\Delta)$ (\ref{def_pkn}) of the gaps $d_{k,n}$ (\ref{def_gap}) between the successive maxima of RWs of $n$ steps and whose jumps are distributed according to a gamma distribution with integer parameter $p+1$ (\ref{eq:2}).
-In the large $n$ limit, we have shown that $P_{k,n}(\Delta)$ converges to a limiting distribution $p_k(\Delta)$ that we have studied in detail in the limit of large $k$.
+In this paper, we have studied the PDF $P_{k,n}(\Delta)$ (\ref{def_pkn}) of the gaps $d_{k,n}$ (\ref{def_gap}) between the successive maxima of RWs of $n$ steps and whose jumps are distributed according to an Erlangen density with integer parameter $p+1$ (\ref{eq:2}).
+In the large $n$ limit, we have shown that $P_{k,n}(\Delta)$ converges to a limiting PDF $p_k(\Delta)$ that we have studied in detail in the limit of large $k$.
 Indeed, in this limit, $p_k(\Delta)$ exhibits two distinct regimes: (i) a typical regime for $\Delta = O(1/\sqrt{k})$ and (ii) a large deviation regime for $\Delta = O(1)$.
-In the typical regime, we have obtained that $p_k(\Delta) \sim \sqrt{k}/\sigma_p P(\sqrt{k} \, \Delta/\sigma_p)$ where $\sigma^2_p$ is the variance of the jump distribution $f_p(\eta)$ (\ref{var_p}) and $P(x)$ is a universal and nontrivial scaling function given in Eq. (\ref{P_scaling}).
+In the typical regime, we have obtained that $p_k(\Delta) \sim \sqrt{k}/\sigma_p P(\sqrt{k} \, \Delta/\sigma_p)$ where $\sigma^2_p$ is the variance of the jump PDF $f_p(\eta)$ (\ref{var_p}) and $P(x)$ is a universal and nontrivial scaling function given in Eq. (\ref{P_scaling}).
 In particular, for large $x$, it has an algebraic tail $P(x) \sim 3/\sqrt{8 \pi}\, x^{-4}$.
-We have demonstrated analytically that the scaling function $P(x)$ is independent of the jump distribution $f_p(\eta)$, thus confirming the conjecture about the universality of this function \cite{UOSRW} for a wide class of jump distribution (with finite variance).
+We have demonstrated analytically that the scaling function $P(x)$ is independent of the jump PDF $f_p(\eta)$, thus confirming the conjecture about the universality of this function \cite{UOSRW} for a wide class of jump PDF (with finite variance).
 On the other hand, in the large deviation regime, we have shown that $p_k(\Delta) \sim k^{-3/2} \varphi_p(\Delta)$.
 Although the function $\varphi_p(\Delta)$ depends explicitly on $p$ (see for instance Eq. (\ref{asympt_phip})), it exhibits a singular behavior as $\Delta \to 0$, $\varphi_p(\Delta) \propto \Delta^{-4}$ for all $p$, but with a $p$-dependent prefactor that ensures a smooth matching between the typical and the large fluctuations regime.

 These behaviors of $p_k(\Delta)$ for large $k$ have interesting consequences on the moments of the gaps, $\langle d_{k,n}^m\rangle$, in the limit of large $n$ and large $k$, as it was already pointed out in \cite{UOSRW}.
 In fact, because of the algebraic tail of the scaling function $P(x) \propto x^{-4}$, we see that only the lowest moments, of order $m<3$, are dominated by the typical fluctuations which implies that $\langle d_{k,n}^m\rangle \propto (\sigma_p/\sqrt{k})^m$, with a universal prefactor.
 On the other hand, for $m >3$ the moments are actually dominated by the large fluctuation regime of $p_k(\Delta) \propto k^ {-3/2}$, which implies that $\langle d_{k,n}^m\rangle \propto k^{-3/2}$ with a non-universal amplitude.
 The moment of order $m=3$ receives contributions from both the typical and large deviation regime of $p_k(\Delta)$ and a careful analysis shows that it behaves as $\langle d_{k,n}^3\rangle \propto (\sigma_p/\sqrt{k})^3 \ln k$ with a universal prefactor \cite{Matteo}.
 These behaviors can be summarized as follows \bea \frac{\langle d_{k,n}^m\rangle}{\sigma_p^m} \sim